 So no, cows don’t need to be milked–humans force them into a cycle of cruelty that deprives calves of their most instinctual, natural source of nourishment and treats mothers as little more than machines.

 4. Buying dairy doesn’t kill animals

-As you now know, calves are considered byproducts of the dairy industry and cast aside so that milk can be harvested from their mothers and sold.
+As you now know, male calves are considered byproducts of the dairy industry and cast aside so that milk can be harvested from their mothers and sold.
 At these facilities, female calves will likely become dairy cows themselves.
 But male calves will be sold for meat, confined and sold for veal, or left to die.
 To the industry, their lives are worth nothing and their suffering is just part of the business.

 If you’re vegetarian, you may not be eating fast-food burgers, but that doesn’t mean you’re not funding them.
 By purchasing milk and cheese products, you’re supporting cheap beef.
 In many cases, when dairy cows are considered “spent,” and produce less milk as a result of repeated pregnancies and births, they are sold for cheap cuts of beef, many ending up as fast-food hamburgers.

 5. Lactose intolerance isn’t a big deal